Xiongfeng-Jin/Dropit/README.md

-This is Stanford iOS 9 project
+This is Stanford iOS 9 class project

 click to drop squares and line them up to eliminate